-I feel like I must be in a food hangover from the first two nights of Restaurant Week.
+I feel like I must be in a food hangover from the first two nights of eating from the best caterers in town and they do catering for Perth.
 I’m not even exaggerating.
 It’s just that, every time I sit down to write this post, I feel as comfy and exhausted as if I’ve just eaten (both of) the meals in the pictures from Monday and Tuesday, and I just need to take a nap.
 But no longer – I am loading up on coffee as we speak, just to bring you this post about our Winter 2013 Blogger Dinner!

 This season’s Blogger Dinner was held at Alma Pan-Latin Kitchen in Regent Square, a restaurant that specializes in Latin-American cuisines from all over the region.
 We were excited about this for a number of reasons: first, it counts as part of our Restaurant Week Achievement AND our Regent Square Achievement.
 Second, we loved their sister restaurant, Abay Ethiopian Cuisine.
 And finally, it’s so nice to see a restaurant actually thriving at the corner of Braddock and Forbes, where so many spots have opened only to close months later in the recent past.